 Recommend someone else

-If there is a best time to point your finger, now’s the best time to do so.
+If there is the best time to point your finger, now’s the best time to do so.
 Suggest someone who can replace you.
 Even if that person doesn’t accept the offer, introducing someone is a gift.
 Never forget to leave a good impression and reputation.

 Keep that bridge intact